Employee Communications: Illinois

 Federal law and guidance on this subject should be reviewed together with this section.

-Authors: Stuart R. Buttrick, Susan W. Kline, Stacey Smiricky and Lindsey M. Hogan, Faegre Drinker Biddle & Reath LLP
+Authors: Stuart R. Buttrick, Susan W. Kline, Stacey Smiricky, Lindsey M. Hogan and Taylor L. Haran, Faegre Drinker Biddle & Reath LLP

-- Illinois law requires employers to provide notice regarding a variety of labor laws, unemployment insurance, workers' compensation and potential loss of health insurance.
+- Illinois law requires employers to provide notice regarding a variety of labor laws.
 See Communications in Postings Required by Illinois Law.

 - Illinois prohibits the misappropriation of trade secrets.
 See Restricting Employee Communications; Trade Secrets.